Slowly evolving horizons in Einstein gravity and beyond: Supertranslated Vaidya metric

 and solve order-by-order using our ansatz.
 Then the coefficients obtained are

 where we've written the terms in a suggestive way by keeping the supertranslation-induced terms separate.
 Setting $\mathscr{f}=0$ reduces these coefficients to the ones obtained in the Vaidya case.

 On the question of these corrections being positive, for the SENS to ``encapsulate" the FOTH, we must keep in mind the restrictions imposed on the possible values of $\theta$.
 It is possible to find values of $\theta$ for which the SENS ``dips within" the FOTH.
-The reasonable and safe resolution to this is choosing $f\ll m$ and respecting (\ref{eq:stv-theta-bound}).
+The reasonable and safe resolution to this is choosing $f\ll m$ which automatically respects (\ref{eq:stv-theta-bound}).

 A few comments about our approach is in order.
 We have chosen to evolve the FOTH, a hypersurface which is not spherically symmetric along the radial null vector, $l^a$.
-In the previous case, this vector was normal to the FOTH and the 2-surface.
-In this case, it's only normal to the 2-surface and this is sufficient.
-The general evolution can be split up into a normal and a tangential part, where the tangential part would contribute to a ``shift" of the hypersurface coordinates from one leaf to another.
-Even if the initially chosen hypersurface has no shift, a shift might develop in the course of the deformation \cite{Booth:2012xm}.
-Moreover, without spherical symmetry in our spacetime, there is no ``preferred" slicing and we shouldn't expect the marginally trapped tubes (MTTs) to be unique.
-For a spherical symmetric spacetime, a spherical slicing yields a unique MTT \cite{Booth:2010eu} (See \cite{schnetter2006} for a discussion on non-spherical slicing in Vaidya).
+In the previous case, this vector was normal to both the FOTH and the 2-surface.
+In this case, it's normal only to the 2-surface and this is sufficient.
+The general evolution can be split up into a normal and a tangential part, where the tangential part would contribute to a ``shift" of the 2-surface coordinates from one leaf to another.
+Even if the initially chosen hypersurface has no shift, a shift might develop in the course of the deformation \cite{booth2013}.
+Moreover, without spherical symmetry in our spacetime, there is no ``preferred" slicing and we shouldn't expect the marginally trapped tubes (MTTs)\footnote{MTTs are hypersurfaces foliated by marginally trapped surfaces.} to be unique.
+For a spherical symmetric spacetime, a spherical slicing yields a unique MTT \cite{booth2010} (See \cite{schnetter2006a} for a discussion on non-spherical slicing in Vaidya).
 In our case, the deviation from spherical symmetry is due to the supertranslation field and we have chosen $f\ll m$.
 This amounts to only first-order corrective deviations from spherical symmetry.
 In fact, we see that the normal of the null surface and the radial null vector differ only in the $\theta$-component (shown here at order $\epsilon^1$):

 In the slowly evolving regime, we also have $\dot m\ll m$, implying that the $\theta$-component is extremely small.

 The expansion of the radial null congruence at this surface is (at leading order in $\epsilon$)